 Disclosure: Some links, mentions, or brand features in this article may reflect a paid collaboration, affiliate partnership, or promotional service provided by Start Motion Media.
 We’re a video production company, and our clients sometimes hire us to create and share branded content to promote them.
 While we strive to provide honest insights and useful information, our professional relationship with featured companies may influence the content, and though educational, this article does include an advertisement.

-“The pivotal to marketing antiques is balance—acknowledging their historical worth although integrating them effortlessly integrated into the modern consumer’s life,” states Maya Singh, CEO of Heritage Treasures, whose fresh yet historically respectful marketing techniques have pivoted the perception of relics from relics to relics to revelries.
+“The pivotal to marketing antiques is balance—acknowledging their historical worth while integrating them effortlessly integrated into the modern consumer’s life,” states Maya Singh, CEO of Heritage Treasures, whose fresh yet historically respectful marketing techniques have pivoted the perception of relics from relics to relics to revelries.

-2. Video Meets Vintage: The E-Commerce Push
+2. Tech Meets Vintage: The E-Commerce Push

-1. Employ dedicated online marketplaces.
+1. Use dedicated online marketplaces.

-2. Adopt augmented reality for chiefly improved visualization.
+2. Adopt augmented reality for enhanced visualization.

 3. Authenticity: The Antidote to Mass Manufacturing

-“As technology fosters a longing for real history, legitimacy is more important than ever.
+“As technology fosters a longing for real history, legitimacy is more necessary than ever.
 Antiques are the touchstones of authenticity in an age seemingly obsessed with replicas,” asserts Heinrich Bachmann, appraiser and curator for the European Antique Preservation Society.

 4. Collaborations: Partnering Across Eras